zjengjie/inbot-utils/README.md

 - IOUtils: helper methods to quickly work with streams and readers in a responsible way.
 Java IO requires a lot of boilerplate; this makes that a bit less verbose.
 - Math: a few methods that are missing from java.lang.Math that are useful to have around: `safeAbs` (the existing abs has edgecases), `long pow(long l, int exp)`, `double normalize(double i, double factor)` simple logistic function for getting a value between 0 and 1, `double round(double d, int decimals)`
 - MdcContext to have a way of temporarily adding attributes to the logging MDC with cleanup.
 MdcContext implements Closeable so you can use `try...finally`
+- ReinitializingReference - allows you to periodically calculate something expensive in a thread safe way.
+When you get the reference, it checks whether it needs to be recalculated and if needed does so (blocks until done).
+If you've ever implemented double checked locking (or made the rooky mistake of not doing double locking or doing it wrong) to do something similar, this is a cleaner and safer way.
 - SimpleStringTrie - a straightforward implemnentation of a Trie that uses HashMaps to implement a simple prefix tree.
 Nothing special, but we needed one and could not be bothered to pull in e.g. Apache Commons Collections.